Trade and market in Victoria III

 What is custom union?
 Custom union is great way how to expand your markets and get more goods.
 Powerful country must extends their markets and weaker countries can gain access to more resources. – read more about custom unions.

 … or if you take over a state, it automatically becomes part of your market influence.
-How strong the economy is under that market will influence whether you play a good economic game or not.
-In the case of being part of multiple AI states you will have to take the initiative when you play multiplayer so it could be an interesting way to cooperate better.
+How strong the economy is under that market will potentially influence whether you play a good economic game or not.
+In the case of being part of multiple AI states, you will have to take the initiative when you play multiplayer so it could be an interesting way to cooperate better.

 Trade routes

-… that allow you to make arrangements with another country and exchange specific raw materials.
+… they allow you to make arrangements with another country and exchange specific raw materials.
 So if you have a surplus, you can sell.
 And conversely, if you have a minimum of something, you’ll be able to import that particular raw material into your country.

 Beware of dependency on another country!